 See the details on this wood and wire baby from Richell – Richell Wood Freestanding Pet Gate.

 These gates are great for pet owners who also have kids, as such gates should normally be rated and certified by the JPMA (Juvenile Products Manufacturers Association).
 If dog gates have been certified by the organization, that means the gates are up to certain quality and safety standards.
 All JPMA-rated dog gates will have a certification seal on them as proof of the fact that the manufacturer has gone through all ASTM‘s (American Society for Testing and Materials) requirements.

 Surprisingly, such gates aren't much more expensive, and you can find them on Amazon, too: Regalo 192-Inch Super Wide gate.

 Economic dog gates

-For dog owners who are looking for either a temporary gate solution or simply can’t afford anything solid, there are certain cheap dog gates out there that will do the job for a while.
-Usually, these are made out of plastic for a low cost, and are a great solution for occasions like travelling.
-There really isn’t anything special about this type of dog gates, other than they’re very simple, light and cheap.
+For dog owners who are looking for either a temporary gate solution or simply can't afford anything solid, there are certain cheap dog gates out there that will do the job for a while.
+Usually, these are made out of plastic for a low cost and are a great solution for occasions like traveling.
+There really isn't anything special about this type of dog gate, other than they're very simple, light, and cheap.

-If you need one of these cost-effective solutions for temporary use, try one of the best cheap dog gates on Amazon (they’re even metal!) – Carlson Mini Tuffy Metal Expandable Pet Gate.
+If you need one of these cost-effective solutions for temporary use, try one of the best cheap dog gates on Amazon (they're even metal!) – Carlson Mini Tuffy Metal Expandable Pet Gate.
 If you want plastic ones, take a look at North States Industries Supergate.
-For cheap barriers for pets made out of wood, there’s also Evenflo Position gates.
+For cheap barriers for pets made out of wood, there's also the Safety 1st Vintage Wood Gate.

 Dog gates with expansions